Upgrading LumenVox Products

-LumenVox releases monthly versions of its products.
-When you first purchase a license for a product, you receive free upgrades for that license for one year.
+When you first purchase a license for a product, you get access to our current released version of software.
 After that, software upgrades are covered as part of an annual maintenance contract.
+You will have have a software maintenance up to date to use any new releases.
+If you upgrade the software without updating your maintenance contract and licenses then the software will not work.
 You may contact LumenVox Sales for more information about maintenance contracts.

-You may always download the latest software that you have access to by logging into your account at http://www.lumenvox.com/customers/ and clicking "Your Software Downloads".
+You may always download the latest software that you have access to according to your maintenance contract at https://www.lumenvox.com/packages/ and go to the appropriate operating system.

 The exact instructions for upgrading your software depends on the operating system you are using.

-Before upgrading to a newer version of the Speech Engine, License Server, or MRCP Server, it is a good idea to uninstall the old versions using the Windows Add/Remove Programs control panel.
-Uninstall the License Server (and any optional components such as the Speech Tuner or MRCP Server) and then uninstall the Engine.
+Before upgrading to a newer version of the Speech Engine, License Server, or Speech Tuner, it is a good idea to uninstall the old versions using the Windows Add/Remove Programs control panel.
+Uninstall the License Server (and any optional components such as the Speech Tuner) and then uninstall the Engine.

-Once the Engine has been uninstalled, reboot your machine and run the install for the latest version of the Engine, restart the machine, and then install the additional components (License Server, MRCP Server, etc.).
+Once the Engine has been uninstalled, restart your machine and run the install for the latest version of the Engine, restart the machine, and then install the additional components (License Server, etc.).
 You do not need to restart after installing the additional components.

-The ideal way to upgrade the LumenVox Speech Engine, License Server, and MRCP Server on Linux is to use a tool like yum (for Red Hat, Fedora Core, and CentOS) or apt-get (Debian) to handle the upgrades for you.
+The ideal way to upgrade the LumenVox Speech Engine, License Server, and MRCP Server on Linux is to use a tool like yum (for Red Hat and CentOS) or apt-get (Debian) to handle the upgrades for you.

 Assuming you have followed our instructions for setting up yum or setting up apt-get to automatically download the latest packages from our repositories, upgrading is simple.
 Upgrading will install the new software without changing your configuration files.